 Most enemies can be dispensed with quickly by using bombs, which are found abundantly.
 However, as with any shooter, finishing the game with a good score means conserving bombs.

 I still haven’t mentioned Batsugun‘s music, mostly because it’s pretty underwhelming.
 It’s not bad, but compared to other shooters, it’s all fairly bland and not particularly memorable.
 One nice feature of the Saturn game is that you can choose to play with the arranged soundtrack, which is a nice improvement over the original.

-In summary, Batsugun is a really important game in the history of shooters, both because it was Toaplan‘s last game, and because it was a huge inspiration to the next evolution of the genre.
-Some of Toaplan‘s staff apparently still lives on at Cave (although I don’t know if this is still the case), which is really great, because the small teams that made these games have an insane amount of talent.
-If you have a Saturn that’s capable of playing Japanese games, you really need to have this in your collection.
+In summary, Batsugun is a really important game in the history of shooting games, both because it was Toaplan‘s last shooter, and because it was a huge inspiration to the next evolution of the genre.
+Some of Toaplan‘s staff apparently still lives on at Cave (although I don’t know if this is still the case), which is really great, because the small teams that made these games had an insane amount of talent.
+If you have a Saturn that’s capable of playing Japanese games, you really need to own this in your collection.
 For everyone else, I hope you enjoy the pretty sci-fi sprites that I’ve included with this post.